Day36512/Atlas-Loot-Individual-Progression-3.3.5/README.md

 To use this addon:

-1. Clone the repository or download the latest release.
+1. Clone the repository or download the latest zip.
 2. Navigate to your server's `Addons` directory.
-3. Uzip folder inside the `Addons` directory.
+3. Copy the contents of the zip folders inside the `Addons` directory.
 4. Restart your client.